-- 1. Short title and commencement
+- 1. Short Title

 - 2. Definitions

-- 3. Constitution of Committee
+- 3. Constitution Of Committee

-- 4. Functions of Committee
+- 4. Functions Of Committee

-- 5. Powers of Committee
+- 5. Powers Of Committee

-- 6 .
-Power of Central Government to enforce recommendations of Committee
+- 6. Power Of Central Government To Enforce Recommendations Of Committee

-- 7. Working journalists entitled to wages at rates not less than those specified in the order
+- 7. Working Journalists Entitled To Wages At Rates Not Less Than Those Specified In The Order

-- 8. Review or order of Central Government
+- 8. Review Of Order Of Central Government

-- 9. Recovery of money due to working journalists
+- 9. Recovery Of Money Due To Working Journalists

-- 10. Authentication of order, letters, etc. of the Committee
+- 10. Authentication Of Orders, Letters, Etc., Of The Committee

-- 11. Effect of Act over Working Journalist Act, etc..
+- 11. Effect Of Act On Working Journalists Act, Etc

-- 12. Vacancies, etc. not to invalidate proceedings of Committee
+- 12. Vacancies, Etc., Not To Invalidate Proceedings Of Committee

 - 12A.
 Penalty

-- 13. Powers to make rules
+- 13. Power To Make Rules

-- 14. Repeal and saving
+- 14. Repeal And Saving